amplience/dc-sample-blog-nextjs/README.md

 ### Creating a Blog content item

 Once you have installed and registered (or imported) all of the Schemas and Content Types, the next step is to create a blog content item.
+This is used to store the title and description for you blog to create the entry point for NextJs to build the blog.

 How to create a blog content item for your blog: